Foreign Key Column in Angular Grid Component

-To enable and integrate the foreign key column in the Angular Grid component, follow these steps:
+To configure a foreign key column in the Angular Grid, follow these steps:

 import { ForeignKeyService } from '@syncfusion/ej2-angular-grids';